 - A. Retail Retail stores and shops providing goods and services, including hardware, dry goods, apparel, home appliances, jewelry, photographic studio, furniture and boat sales; gift shop; - B. Service and Professional Space Cafe, tavern, theater (including outdoor), radio and television, bank, business or professional office; - C. Repair and Sales Automobile, truck and machinery dealer (new and used), garage, and automobile, truck and other passenger vehicle repair reconditioning, painting, upholstering, motor rebuilding, body and fender work; refrigerated locker rental, shoe repair, bakery, supermarket, tailoring; - D. Preparation and Sales Formulating and preparing for sale such products as bakery goods, candy, cosmetics, dairy products, drugs, food and beverage products; including brewer, distillery, or winery in conjunction with a pub eatery or tasting room; - E. Hospitality Hotel, motel and tourist facilities; places of public assembly; commercial recreation does not include short-term rental, see WSMC 17.48.030.D; - F. Artisan Manufacture and Sales Boatbuilding; instruments, dishware, candles, glassware; metal work and welding; other items assembled from various raw materials such as wood, bone, cellophane, canvas, cloth and glass; spinning or knitting of cotton, wool, flax or other fibrous materials; stone, marble and granite monument works; - G. Other commercial uses determined to be similar to the above uses may be permitted, subject to approval of the planning commission. - H. Residential Condominium, apartment, and other dwelling types including balconies, outside courts or patios and constructed or renovated to be included as an integral part of a commercial or retail structure with the following conditions: - 1.
-The dwelling units shall have a minimum living area of four hundred square feet and a maximum of one thousand five hundred square feet.

-- 2. Residential uses shall not be more than eighty percent of the total square footage of the structure(s). - 3.
+The dwelling units shall have a minimum living area of four hundred square feet and a maximum of one thousand five hundred square feet. - 2.
+Residential uses shall not be more than eighty percent of the total square footage of the structure(s). - 3.
 The design of commercial establishments which include dwellings shall be a matter subject to review and approval by the planning commission City, applying clear and objective design standards as furnished to applicants at the outset of their application. - 4.
 If located on or along a commercial street front, the ground floor fronting that street shall be 100% commercial use, with a minimum depth of twenty feet.
-An exception applies to residential stairway entrances and/or lobbies at a maximum width of twenty feet. - I. Up to three accessory dwelling units, if not facing a commercial street; subject to conditional use review and Chapter 17.64; - J. Live-work residential units, where the ground floor fronting a commercial street shall be 100% commercial use, with a minimum depth of twenty feet.
 An exception applies to residential stairway entrances and/or lobbies at a maximum width of twenty feet.

+- I. Up to three accessory dwelling units, if not facing a commercial street; subject to conditional use review and Chapter 17.64; - J. Live-work residential units, where the ground floor fronting a commercial street shall be 100% commercial-retail or restaurant use, with a minimum depth of twenty feet.
+An exception applies to residential stairway entrances and/or lobbies at a maximum width of twenty feet.
+Office use is not allowed on the ground floor fronting a commercial street, except when used as a small office as part of a larger retail or restaurant space.